 With a strong net cash balance, Carlo Gavazzi Holding investors may not have much to worry about in the near term from a dividend perspective.

-Before buying a stock for its income, we want to see if the dividends have been stable in the past, and if the company has a track record of maintaining its dividend.
-For the purpose of this article, we only scrutinise the last decade of Carlo Gavazzi Holding's dividend payments.
+From the perspective of an income investor who wants to earn dividends for many years, there is not much point buying a stock if its dividend is regularly cut or is not reliable.
+Carlo Gavazzi Holding has been paying dividends for a long time, but for the purpose of this analysis, we only examine the past 10 years of payments.
 The dividend has been stable over the past 10 years, which is great.
 We think this could suggest some resilience to the business and its dividends.
-During the past ten-year period, the first annual payment was CHF5.00 in 2009, compared to CHF12.00 last year.
+During the past ten-year period, the first annual payment was CHF5.00 in 2010, compared to CHF12.00 last year.
 Dividends per share have grown at approximately 9.1% per year over this time.

 Dividend Growth Potential

 Dividend payments have been consistent over the past few years, but we should always check if earnings per share (EPS) are growing, as this will help maintain the purchasing power of the dividend.
-Carlo Gavazzi Holding's EPS are effectively flat over the past five years.
-Over the long term, steady earnings per share is a risk as the value of the dividends can be reduced by inflation.
+In the last five years, Carlo Gavazzi Holding's earnings per share have shrunk at approximately 3.4% per annum.
+Declining earnings per share over a number of years is not a great sign for the dividend investor.
+Without some improvement, this does not bode well for the long term value of a company's dividend.

 If you are a dividend investor, you might also want to look at our curated list of dividend stocks yielding above 3%.